Looking for the new COVID vaccine booster? Here's where to get the shot.

 Pharmacies across the U.S. have started administering new COVID-19 booster formulations from drugmakers Pfizer and Moderna.

 The Food and Drug Administration approved the revised mRNA vaccine shots Monday as several COVID variants spread and hospitalizations rise.
-The Centers for Disease Control and Prevention recommends the shots for everyone six months and older.
-The vaccine is similar to previously approved formulas but were updated to target the XBB variants that became prevalent last winter.
+The Centers for Disease Control and Prevention recommends the shots for everyone 6 months and older.
+The vaccine is similar to previously approved formulas but it was updated to target the XBB variants that became prevalent last winter.

 - FDA and CDC say yes to updated COVID boosters.
 Here's what to know about the new vaccine shots for fall 2023.